quantify-nfc/Wear24-NFC-ROM-AOSP/README.md

 repo sync -c --no-clone-bundle -j$(nproc --all)
 ```

 5. Check that the local manifest is located at `.repo/local_manifests/local_manifest.xml`.
 This contains our custom Repo 'submodules'.
-If this doesn't exist, then [download it from GitHub].
+If this doesn't exist, then [download it from GitHub](https://github.com/quantify-nfc/Wear24-NFC-ROM-AOSP/blob/android-wear-7.1.1_r1/.repo/local_manifests/local_manifest.xml).

 ## Pulling updates